mateusz-judzinski/employee_management_system/README.md

 # 🏢 Employee Management System

-🚀 **Employee Management System** is a modern application designed to streamline workforce management, automate task assignments, and monitor employee activities in real-time.
+🚀 **Employee Management System** is a supportive application designed to streamline workforce management, automate task assignments, and monitor employee activities in real-time.
 By structuring and organizing employee data, the system improves **precision, communication, and training**, ultimately leading to greater job satisfaction.

 ## ✨ Key Features